leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 touch whitelistFactory.gno
 ```

-In the file, we can start writing our realm:
+In the file, we can start writing our realm.
+Since the realm will also handle whitelist creation, we are calling it `whitelistfactory`:

 ```
 package whitelistfactory